 2 .
 What do fees include in terms of resources (sample material), guidance and counseling, wedding certificate, rehearsals?

-3. What are payment timings (deposit, final balance) and methods of payment they accept?
+3. What are payment timings (deposit, final balance) and what methods of payment they accept?

 4. How many hours are included before and after the ceremony?
 (There are often unpredictables on the wedding day and you want to be sure that you will not be charged extra for events beyond your control)